ragusa87/franz-nirvanahq/readme.md

 3. Add NirvanaHQ by Add Service > Custom Service > NirvanaHQ

 ## Disclamer
 This is just a quick unofficial app so no guarantie for nothing.
-Anway I am using it since a few weeks without any problem.
+Anyway I am using it since a few weeks without any problem.

 ## Licence
 Please use the :